-Remove unnecessary apps from your smartphone including “time wasting” games or applications that serve no purpose to your work life or your immediate household and closest friends.
+Remove unnecessary apps from your smartphone including “time-wasting” games or applications that serve no purpose to your work life or your immediate household and closest friends.
 Set notifications to vibrate while you are working or spending quality time with loved ones.

 Charge your phone in a designated area of your home, excluding your bedroom or where you spend the majority of your time with family.
-Choosing a designated area to charge your phone provides breathing room when you want to escape technology without the temptation of grabbing your phone on a whim or subconsciously.
+Choosing a designated area to charge your phone provides a breathing room when you want to escape technology without the temptation of grabbing your phone on a whim or subconsciously.

 Participating in a tech detox and giving yourself some room to breathe and explore alternative facets of life is a highly effective method to remain grounded, focused, and refreshed at all times.
 Understanding both the pros and cons of using tech is essential in a world that revolves around constant communication and remaining productive.
-With the right apps and providing yourself some breathing room, bounce back and avoid tech burnouts while working towards both short and long-term goals you have set for yourself.
+With the right apps and providing yourself some breathing room, bounce back, and avoid tech burnouts while working towards both short and long-term goals you have set for yourself.

-This is a guest contribution by Heather Redding, a part-time assistant manager, solopreneur and a writer based in Aurora, Illinois.
+This is a guest contribution by Heather Redding, a part-time assistant manager, solopreneur, and a writer based in Aurora, Illinois.
 She is also an avid reader and a tech enthusiast.
 When Heather is not working or writing, she enjoys her Kindle library and a hot coffee.
 Reach out to her on Twitter.